BrianZeng01/CPSC210-Term-Project/README.md

 As a user, I want to be able to...
 - Create a new world * Mark
 - Fight a monster * Mark
-- Delete a world *
+- Delete a world * Mark
 - View my character's stats *
-- View my world's progress *
+- View my world's progress
 - Change the difficulty for my world
 - Increase my character's stats/level up * Mark
 - View what different stats do
-- Add an item to my inventory * Mark
+- Add an item to my inventory *